What is Representative Basketball?

 Players are under 16 if born in 2009 and 2010

 Players are under 18 if born in 2007 and 2008

 Players are under 20 if born in 2005 and 2006

 Players may play up an age group, however they cannot play down.

 When and where are games?

 Collingwood home games are played at Collingwood College, 10 McCutcheon Way, Collingwood.
-Away game locations depend on the level of competition – generally the higher levels of competition have further travel.
+Away game locations depend on the level of competition – generally, at the higher levels of competition, more travel is involved.

 How long is the season?

-Representative basketball requires year round commitment.
-The season begins in November with selection trials and practice matches.
+Representative basketball requires a year round commitment.
+The season begins in October with selection trials and practice matches.
 Grading matches are conducted from January to March, and the season of 18 rounds runs from March to August.
-Finals are in August – September.
+Finals are in August through to September.

 What is the commitment required?